Tal-lev/SpawnEnemy/README.md

 - Biome Bosses are idle when summoned not in a run
 - Some bosses may have issues during their phase transitions
+- Freezing time also slows down openning of menus!
+Unfreeze before menus to avoid a softlock!

 ## Issues